Stories

 When it comes to software development, we can tell you what isn’t best: suggesting that a country develop or maintain their own core software systems.
 It’s hugely expensive, high risk and low value.
 Sharing that cost amongst lots of users is by far the best solution.
 [2]

 And how do we share it?
 The problem of not paying your share is so pervasive in the open source community, it has a name: the maker and taker problem.
-We think the better answer is (for now at least) for the donor community to take on this small cost, and see it as a saving on the orders-of-magnitude larger cost of donated health commodities.
+We think the better answer is (for now at least) for the donor community to take on this small cost, and see it as a saving on the orders-of-magnitude larger cost of donor-funded health commodities.

 In the longer run, we need to give countries the tools and management skills to understand why funding core open source projects the country relies on is good management.
 We can’t expect those decisions to be good until the tools and skills are in place.
 Do that first.